lgatto/2017_11_16_OpenConCam/slides.md

 ##

-> I have been constantly harassed by superiors to modify data in order to provide better agreement with known experimental values in order to make the paper look better for publishing at prestigious journals.
+> I have been constantly harassed by superiors to modify data in order
+> to provide better agreement with known experimental values in order
+> to make the paper look better for publishing in prestigious
+> journals.

 ##  The **Bullied Into Bad Science** campaign is an initiative by early career researchers (ECRs) for early career researchers who aim for a **fairer**, more **open** and **ethical** research and publication environment.

+## Because a **good** researcher and a **successful** researcher are not the same thing.

 ## Background